darkquasar/darkquasar.github.io/_posts/2017-09-09-THL01-Mimikatz.md

 ---
 layout: post
-title: Threat Hunting Adventures 1
+title: Tales of a Threat Hunter 1
-subtitle: Detecting Suspicious LSASS Access for Credentials Dump
+subtitle: Detecting Mimikatz & other Suspicious LSASS Access
 ---

 Using Sysmon Events Only